Free Christian Illustrations

 Righteous Violence

-People are sometimes shocked that the Bible is filled with wars and violence approved by God.
-We live in a brutal world (the Devil’s kingdom) where many blood-thirsty individuals and nations cause harm and havoc.
-God desires to deal peacefully with everyone and wishes no-one any harm.
-He paid the price at the cross so ALL may have salvation.
-However, should a predator threaten those in His care, God is forced to act.
 Firstly, He gives a warning and, if they persist, He will lift His mighty ‘hand of judgement’ and send it crashing down.
-God does not desire this, but He has made promises to care for His children.
-God knows that sometimes the only way to deal with ruthless people and violent nations is to speak in the single language they understand.
-God’s violence is not unlawful, but a righteous violence to which any mother forced to protect her child can attest.
+God does not desire this, but He will not be mocked.
+God has made promises to care for His children and knows that sometimes the only way to deal with ruthless people and violent nations is to speak in the single language they understand.

 Back to Top ------------------------------------------------------------------------------------------------